cfadams/salt-tinc/README.md

 ## salt-tinc
 A salt formula for [tinc](http://tinc-vpn.org)

-The setup works by connecting "nodes" (servers) to "masters", which allow for all the servers to mesh.
-Nodes will be resolved via a DNS server on the "masters" to allow for name resolution. "masters" will be joined via their own tinc link, and will use OSPF to join together.
+The setup works by creating a full VPN mesh between configured nodes.
+Also supports configuration by adding nodes to 'master nodes' which allow for tinc to be meshed by adding keys to the 'master nodes'

 Currently extremely experimental and still under development

 ## Requirements

-* Tinc 1.0+
+* Supported Linux Distribution (See Below)
 * [salt-tinc-genkeys](https://github.com/ALinuxNinja/salt-tinc-genkeys)

 ## Supports